idodo27/restaurant/README.md

 # restaurant
-A restaurant management UI system\n
+A sample of a restaurant management UI system
-A sample